scottvaughn5/maze-runner/README.md

 # MazeRunner

 This is an old project I used to play around and start learning Angular.
-I wanted to make a game that looked like it was "alive" so I did a simple search algorithm where you can draw bariers and a goal and the program will solve it.
+I wanted to make a game that looked like it was "alive" so I did a simple search algorithm where you can draw barriers and a goal and the program will solve it.
 I had a lot of fun working on this one.